 Graduate Certificate in GIS

-Elmhurst College offers a graduate-level certificate in GIS, offered entirely online.
+Elmhurst University offers a graduate-level certificate in GIS, offered entirely online.

 Elmhurst’s graduate certificate uses six existing courses from the master of science in GIS and features an e-portfolio experience and research symposium.
 Students who complete the six courses for credit will receive the graduate certificate in GIS, or they may complete an additional four courses to earn a master in science in GIS.